davedomainx/linux-workspace/terraform/basics.md

 . bug above actually seems to be in cloudinit; something is intercepting terraforms dhcp setup

 . if using count, need to declare it in each resource type

+. sometimes terraform gets into a state - delete the tfstate file - dangerous!